skunkworks-africa/www/README.md

 # Skunkworks.github.io

-Welcome to the Skunk Works project page.
+Welcome to the Skunkworks project page.
 This site is dedicated to showcasing our latest innovations and experimental projects in software development.

 ## About

-Skunk Works is a term traditionally used to describe a group within an organization given a high degree of autonomy and unhampered by bureaucracy, tasked with working on advanced or secret projects.
+Skunkworks is a term traditionally used to describe a group within an organization given a high degree of autonomy and unhampered by bureaucracy, tasked with working on advanced or secret projects.
 Here, we apply the same principle to software development, creating cutting-edge applications and tools.

 ## Projects